Blog

 This is what you should pay attention to when choosing a video editing SDK:

 • Feature set.
-Some products contain only the basic functionality, others have various add-ons and improvements: background replacement, face filters, virtual makeup, beautification, and more.
-In addition, the exact implementation and quality of the features can differ from one SDK to another.
+Some products contain only the basic functionality, others have various add-ons and improvements: background replacement, face filters, virtual makeup, beautification, AI captioning, translation, and more.
+In addition, the exact implementation and quality of the features can differ from one camera SDK to another.

 • Compatibility.
 This includes support for various platforms (iOS, Android, Web, PC, Mac), devices (low, mid, and top-tier), and development technologies.
 For example, Banuba Video Editor SDK is compatible with Flutter and React Native.